 Universal C-domain requires that the aggregation function accept as admissible any possible profile of fully rational individual judgment sets respecting the constraints in the set C. Collective C-rationality requires that the aggregation function produce as output a fully rational collective judgment set respecting the same constraints.
-Systematicity requires, first, that the collective judgment on each proposition depend only on individual judgments on that proposition and, second, that the pattern of dependence be the same for all propositions.
-The first part of the condition is the independence part, the second the neutrality part.
+Systematicity requires, first, that the collective judgment on each proposition depend only on individual judgments on that proposition, and, second, that the pattern of dependence be the same for all propositions.
+The first part of the condition requires the aggregation to be propositionwise (as captured by the independence condition defined later), and the second part adds a neutrality requirement.